SwapyNetwork/swapy-exchange-protocol/README.md

 * 42: Kovan, the public Parity Ethereum testnet
 * 7762959: Musicoin, the music blockchain
 * etc

+The value of TOKEN_ADDRESS depends on the network.
+We created the Swapy Token Faucet to distributte an ERC20 Token and support our testnet releases.

 After that, make available your environment file inside the bash context:
 ```